Headteacher’s Welcome Message

 If you are a prospective parent, you are most welcome to arrange for a tour of the school, when I would be delighted to meet you and your child.

 Thank you for taking the time to visit us on-line and for your interest in our school; I hope you will enjoy browsing our website and find out more about the classes, sporting activities, music, school trips and other events.

 Mrs Jenny Dyer

 - Privacy.
-You may be aware that from 25 May 2018, the rules around data protection are changing.
-The ‘General Data Protection Regulation’ (GDPR) will change how we can use your personal data and keep it safe, and will also strengthen your rights over your own data.
+You may be aware that from 25 May 2018, the rules around data protection changed.
+The ‘General Data Protection Regulation’ (GDPR) change how we can use your personal data and keep it safe, and it also strengthens your rights over your own data.
 The new regulations make sure sensitive or private information about yourselves and your children remains safe.
-Whilst it is similar to the Data Protection Act that it replaces in many ways, there are some differences which will mean a few changes at school and on our website in order to ensure we remain compliant.
+Whilst it is similar to the Data Protection Act that it replaced in many ways, there are some differences which mean a few changes at school and on our website in order to ensure we remain compliant.
 For further information, please see our Privacy Notice and our Data Protection Policy.